Swimming Against the Tide

 Migratory fish are fish that travel long distances between different bodies of water.
 These migrations are generally seasonal and are usually for feeding or breeding purposes.
 The migratory fish found in the James live in the ocean, or in saltwater for most of their lives, but return to the James to spawn.

-Photo Credit: Left to Right:
+Photo Credit: VA Department of Wildlife Resources Left to Right:

-Top Row: Hickory Shad, Alewife
+Top Row: American Shad, Alewife

-Bottom Row: Blueback Herring, American Shad
+Bottom Row: Blueback Herring, Hickory Shad

 American Shad (Alosa sapidissima)